sylphlab/zen-coder/memory-bank/progress.md

 - Conversation history is not persisted.
 - **AI Response Behavior:** AI models might not always explicitly list tool results (e.g., all generated UUIDs) in their text response, even though they receive the results.
 This depends on the model and prompt.
 - Custom tool execution status updates (beyond the inline display) are currently disabled.
-- Model resolver logic (fetching available models dynamically) is not yet implemented.
+- Model resolver logic for providers other than OpenRouter (fetching available models dynamically) is not yet implemented.
 - Chat UI model selection persistence is not yet implemented.
-- API Key management needs reimplementation (e.g., via VS Code settings or webview input).
+- API Key management is now implemented via input fields in the Settings page webview.
 - **Blank Webview (Development):** Still investigating the cause of the blank webview in development mode, currently testing relaxed CSP.
 (Previous issue)
 - **Routing CSS:** Basic navigation links added, but styling (`.app-layout`, `.navigation`, `.content-area`) needs to be implemented in `app.css`.